 - Flatten the warm rice in your hand and create a small well in the center for the salmon filling.

-- Add a spoonful of the creamy salmon mixture into the well.
+- Add a spoonful of the salmon mixture in the middle.

 - Encase the filling with the rice and shape it into a triangle shape or oval triangular shape, whichever you prefer.
-Press the rice gently to ensure it holds its shape using an onigiri mold.
+Press the rice gently to ensure it holds its shape.

 - Place seasoned rice in the mold, filling it halfway, and create a slight hollow for your chosen fillings.